-The administration has been stronger than ever and with the support and guidance of the Council we have made a remarkable stride in achieving our vision "To be the preferred, vibrant, socio-economically developed municipal area that embraces a culture of human dignity, good governance and characterised by good quality of services for all.
+The administration has been stronger than ever and with the support and guidance of the Council we have made a remarkable stride in achieving our vision "A Spatial integrated and sustainable local economy by 2030."

 Performance Management

 The performance management policy was reviewed, and individual performance workshops were held with the Senior Managers and Middle Managers.
 The aim of this exercise was not only to prepare them for the coming financial year but also to create a performance culture throughout the entire organisation.
 For the 2023/24 financial year institutional annual performance is sitting at 90 % which shows a regress by 4% as compared to 94% of 2022/23 financial year.
 All senior managers are appointed to execute the administrative functions of the municipality.